Share

 To create a video marketing strategy, start by considering the goal of these marketing videos.
 This [together with getting a good understanding of who your target customers are] will dictate exactly what types of videos you need to create, what topics you should tackle, how long a video will be, and how you can distribute it.

 Remember always to keep an eye on the video metrics too.
-You can test out new trends and video styles, but I recommend focusing your main efforts on what works.
+You can test new trends and video styles, but I recommend focusing your efforts on what works.

 Above all, optimize for higher conversions.
 Converting your content into shoppable videos is always a good idea, as it can increase conversions by as much as 21%.